 Accreditation may be obtained in 1 or more of the following specialties:

-Abdominal/General Ultrasound (may include thyroid/parathyroid ultrasound and musculoskeletal ultrasound)
+Abdominal/General Ultrasound (may include thyroid/parathyroid, urologic, musculoskeletal, and head and neck ultrasound)

 Dedicated Thyroid/Parathyroid Ultrasound